MicrosoftDocs/power-platform/power-platform/admin/create-team-template-add-entity-form.md

 1. Select **Save**.

 > [!NOTE]
 > You can create four access team templates per entity.
-See [Auto-created (system-managed) access team](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/use-access-teams-owner-teams-collaborate-share-information#auto-created-system-managed-access-team) if you need to create more.
+Learn more in [Auto-created (system-managed) access team](../developer/data-platform/use-access-teams-owner-teams-collaborate-share-information.md#auto-created-system-managed-access-team) if you need to create more.

 ## Add a team template to the entity form